 - Schering Corp. v.
 Zenith Goldline Pharms.
 Inc.: Successfully represented Zenith Goldline in an infringement action brought by Schering in the District of New Jersey.
 This was a multi-defendant consolidated case involving the antihistamine drug Claritin® (loratadine).
 Wiley Rein, in cooperation with co-defendants, obtained summary judgment of invalidity for Zenith, which was affirmed on appeal.

 - OSI Pharms., Inc. v.
 Mylan Pharms.
 Inc: Currently representing Mylan in an infringement action brought by OSI, Pfizer and Genentech in the District of Delaware.
-The case involves the cancer drug Tarceva® (erlotinib hydrochloride).
+The case involves the cancer drug Tarceva® (erlotinib).
 Discovery is ongoing.

 - Eurand, Inc. et al. v Mylan Pharms.
-Inc., et al.: Currently representing Mylan in an infringement action brought by Eurand, Cephalon and Anesta AG in the District of Delaware.
-The case involves the drug Amrix® (an extended release dosage form of the skeletal muscle relaxant cyclobenzaprine hydrochloride).
+Inc., et al.: Currently representing Mylan in an infringement action brought by Eurand, Cephalon, and Anesta AG in the District of Delaware.
+The case involves the drug Amrix® (an extended release dosage form of the skeletal muscle relaxant cyclobenzaprine HCl).
 Discovery is ongoing.